Fruits in French: 38 Fruit Names, Plus How to Buy Fruits in France

 I am aware of the controversy over the status of tomatoes.

-Tomato is included here because, whether fruit or vegetable, it’s quite popular in French cuisine and is a key word to recognize.
+They’re included here because, whether fruit or vegetable, they’re quite popular in French cuisine, so it’s a key word to recognize.

 Adventurous Fruits in French